ricardo-fo/Universidade/Primeiro ano/Algoritmos/README.md

-Those files are, all they, classroom exercises.
+Those files were, all they, classroom exercises.